portworx/px-docs/share-vol-for-nfs.md

 ```

-4. Display the shared volume from pxctl volume list showing status is "attached on .."
+4. Display the shared volume from pxctl volume list showing status is attached on.

 ```
    /opt/pwx/bin/pxctl volume list